sbkapelner/patent_guidebook/index.md

     - Before Non-Final - none
     - Between Non-Final and Final - fee or cert
     - After Final - both
 5. Make sure the international search report itself is filed.
-I am not sure about foreign office actions but if the PCT has not entered the National Stage there are none.
+6. If there are foreign sister cases with additional art cited we would cite it in the corresponding U.S. case.
+Note if the PCT has not entered the National Stage there are none.
-6. Sign
+7. Sign

 ***